While living our dream on a working farm in southeastern Ohio...

 I, Valerie, am wife and mother of our three children.
 I, too, have always felt a deep connection with nature and love working with, and growing, natural materials - to create items that have soul.
 I've always loved surrounding myself with handmade items, new and old - honestly and lovingly made items that were created by people who found pleasure in their making.
 I spent my first two years of college studying Natural Resources and Wildlife at Hocking College in Nelsonville, Ohio.
 I then moved to New England and completed a Bachelor's degree in Sustainable Agriculture from the University of Maine.
 Now I find great pleasure in crafting and seeking new ways to incorporate our own farm-raised materials, be it plant or animal, into unique and sustainable products to share with others.

 Our children, Adallie, Elsie, and Oscar, have learned the importance of sustainability and all things natural and handmade.
 They love to contribute with putting their skills to work.
 Adallie, our eldest, fancies ceramics.
 At the young age of twelve she purchased an old wooden kick wheel with her savings.
 Now a teenager, she's creating ceramic pieces from simple adornments to bowls and mugs.
 Some of her work can be found here.
 Elsie, our middle child, is most involved with caring for the farm animals.
 She's an up-and-out-the-door kind of girl, always making sure everyone with hooves and paws is fed and watered.
 She also takes part in many of the day-to-day operations of our store.
-Oscar is six.
-He may be small, but he does a really great job of testing the wooden toy products and providing inspiration and ideas for new ones.
+Oscar is seven.
+He may be small, but he does a really great job of lending a helping hand wherever it's needed.
+He's pretty good at moving those big square bales of hay and keeping the woodshop tidy.
 We invite you to browse our shop and do hope you'll find something that puts a smile on your face!